mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

 <p class="message--warning"><strong>WARNING: </strong>When uninstalling Kaptain, all Kaptain related data, state, and configuration of your Kaptain applications will be lost.</p>

+## Prerequisites

+Before performing the uninstall, you will need:

+* `kubectl` installed, configured to connect to your cluster.
+* `jq` installed, and available in your Linux PATH.

 ## Uninstall Kaptain

 Uninstalling Kaptain requires the execution of several manual steps.